rob-smallshire/cartouche/README.txt

 enough that the docstring becomes unsuitable for use with standard Python introspection mechanisms like help() or IDEs.

-Hieroglyph is an a Sphinx extension which automatically converts a highly readable docstring format suitable for use with help() and IDEs to the reStructuredText hieroglyphics required by Sphinx.
+Cartouche is an a Sphinx extension which automatically converts a highly readable docstring format suitable for use with help() and IDEs to the reStructuredText hieroglyphics required by Sphinx.